goplus/gop/demo/mixgo/README.md

 }
 ```

-And we have a XGo source file named `b.gop`:
+And we have a XGo source file named `b.xgo`:

 ```go
 func sayMix() {